PrEP (pre-exposure prophylaxis)

 A few people experience nausea, headaches or tiredness and, very rarely, the medication can affect kidney function.
 As a precaution, people taking PrEP have regular kidney function tests.

-Although PrEP is highly effective at preventing HIV, it won’t protect you from other STIs or an unwanted pregnancy, which condoms would.
+Although PrEP is highly effective at preventing HIV, it doesn’t provide protection from other STIs or an unplanned pregnancy.

 It’s important if you’re using PrEP that you go for regular STI screenings every three months.